The Lean Language Reference

 Nat.pow (m : Nat) : Nat β†’ Nat

-The power operation on natural numbers.
+The power operation on natural numbers, usually accessed via the ^ operator.

 πŸ”—def